timed-c/end-to-end-toolchain/README.md

 To compile and run `posix_example.c` we execute the following command with `--run` option.
 Note that the use of option `--save` will save the source-to-source transformed Timed C in `temp/`.

 	e2e compile /vagrant/examples/posix_example.c --save temp --posix --run

+To compile a Timed C code with hard deadline we  use the Timed C example in `examples/example-htp/htp_example.c` we execute the following command with `--static-analysis` option.
+Note that the use of option `--static-analysis` takes the tool and the function definition of the code-fragment with hard deadline.

+ 	e2e compile /vagrant/examples/example-htp/htp_example.c --save temp --posix --static-analysis KTA nsichneu.c